DSmolke/Flota/README.md

 ![image](https://github.com/DSmolke/Flota/assets/106284705/4c8aeb7b-e023-46a2-a139-90867af3e26f)

 The API itself is passed when the class is called.
 This way, the procedure transforms into: Assign the resource along with the path to the mapper, import the mapper, pass the API, and call the "init_endpoints" method.
 Now, if we want to add a resource, we simply add it to the mapper.

 ![image](https://github.com/DSmolke/Flota/assets/106284705/8d6e798d-91fd-4f0a-b354-592d1e5cf131)

 ![image](https://github.com/DSmolke/Flota/assets/106284705/28ba15af-fd06-4558-9072-becd42aae2a6)

+### Using `selenium` in a console environment of a Docker container

+Automatic settings of a sample `Chrome` web driver in selenium force us to install the Chromium engine in our environment and to use an output device, such as our monitor.
+However, in order to commercially create automation systems, we need to adapt to working in a Debian environment without extensions emulating a monitor.

+Using the example of the `cepik` microservice, which verifies whether our car has valid insurance and inspection, I will demonstrate how I configured selenium objects to work in a Docker container.

+#### 1. Installing Google Chrome in a container with Debian
+In the `Dockerfile` of our microservice, we invoke commands to install the stable version of Google Chrome.

+img_1.png

+#### 2. Adding arguments to the `selenium.webdriver.chrome.options.Options` object to enable the proper functioning of the Selenium driver
+In my code, I created a `ChromeOptionsBuilder`, which provides all the necessary options that we need to add to the object.

+img_2.png

+`--no-sandbox` allows avoiding issues with session creation.

+img_3.png

+`--no-screen` disables the need for a screen.

+`--disable-dev-shm-usage` changes the cache location from shm to tmp, providing greater flexibility if multiple objects are working on shm.

+img_4.png

+#### The final creation of a driver that works correctly in a Docker container, considering the implementation of the options builder, looks as follows:

 <br />
 <br />